Welcome to today's edition of the Rush 24-7 podcast.

 It's Rush Limbaugh and the Excellence in Broadcasting Network.

-This is uh what I saw and heard.
+This is what I saw and heard.

-Tomorrow, radio talk show host Rush Limbaugh, who has never been shy about speaking his mind.
+Tomorrow Radio Talk Show host Rush Limbaugh, who has never been shy about speaking his mind.

 What's on Rush Limbaugh's mind these days?

-An important new part of the CBS Evening News with Katie Curry.
+He'll tell you tomorrow on free speech, an important new part of the CBS Evening News with Katie Kerr.

 See it now.

-And then this morning on the uh CBS Early Show.
+And then this morning on the CBS Early Show, this is how Katie announced the appearance tonight.

 Freedom of speech is one of our most precious constitutional guarantees, no matter which side of the political fence you're on.

-Patriotism is rallying behind the country, regardless of party affiliation to defeat Islamofascism.
+Patriotism is rallying behind the country, regardless of party affiliation, to defeat Islamofascism.

 We hope you'll join us for free speech and the rest of tonight's CBS Evening News.

-Yes, so it is tonight, folks.
+Yeah, so it is tonight, folks.

-They're running this thing about uh 20 minutes into the show.
+The commentary, they're running this thing about 20 minutes into the show, 18 to 20 minutes into the show.

-Most people on the East Coast starts at 6:30, some of them 7.
+Most people on the East Coast starts at 6.30, some of them 7.

-At any rate, at 648 to uh 650.
+At any rate, at 6.48 to 6:50.

 Come on, you people, gut it up.

-And we're back at 800-282-2882, America's Real Anchorman serving humanity.
+And we're back at 800-282-2882, America's real anchorman serving humanity on the EIB network.

-As I mentioned to you, the path to 911 does not show Sandy Burglars stealing documents via his pants, socks, whatever, from the National Archives.
+As I mentioned to you, the path to 9-11 does not show Sandy burglars stealing documents via his pants, socks, whatever, from the National Archives.

 Washington Post, a story from the 22nd of July 2004, just a little over two years ago.